The Research Continues…

 Are you a working mother?
 Do you want to make a difference by making your voice heard?
 This is your opportunity to participate in research that will help develop workplace programs and other interventions focused on improving the well-being of working mothers.
-You can help by participating in a short, anonymous, 10-minute survey which can be found at the link below.
-This study is part of doctoral research sponsored and overseen by Northeastern University.
+You can help by participating in a short, anonymous, UPDATED 10-minute survey which can be found here https://neu.co1.qualtrics.com/jfe/form/SV_aVhU65isjBF58lT.
+This study is part of doctoral research sponsored and overseen by Northeastern University and has been updated to reflect what we have learned over the last six months about working mothers’ experiences during the pandemic.

 The purpose of this study is to better understand the challenges you face on a daily basis, with the goal of helping develop interventions and programs that can help you meet those challenges and improve your well-being.
 Your feedback may also be used to develop programs that can be implemented in the workplace to help working mothers in various environments improve their well-being.

 Your participation in the survey is completely anonymous and voluntary.
 No identifying information will be collected during the survey process.
 The survey data will be collected and aggregated for analysis.
-The survey can be found at https://neu.co1.qualtrics.com/jfe/form/SV_8DrQhJcJ1bqI90N
+The survey can be found at (insert link to survey here).

 This study is part of doctoral research sponsored by at Northeastern University and is being conducted with oversight of Northeastern University’s Institutional Review Board.
 Questions about this research or the university’s research policies may be directed to firstname.lastname@example.org.